aarkue/rustxes/README.md

 # rustxes
 A Python package to efficiently import XES event logs using Rust.

-It currently parsing traces and events including basic attribute values, but not nested attributes (`Container`/`List`).
 It supports parsing data both from `.xes` XML files and `.xes.gz` archives (and also from strings directly if needed).

 ## Development